Academic progress is at the heart of what we do at Nexus.

 How to help your child:

 - Support your child to spend any free homework time preparing revision and reviewing materials from the work they have covered in lessons.
-Having these materials already prepared will help enormously as they get nearer to the end-of-semester tests.
+Having these materials already prepared will help enormously as they get nearer to the progress assessments.

-- Help your child identify which areas of different topics they need to work on using the checklists provided for each topic.
+- Help your child identify which areas of different topics they need to work on using the knowledge organisers containing checklists provided for each topic.
 These checklists are a reminder for your child of the work they have covered in the topic so are useful for making sure they are confident with all the material.
+In the lead up to a progress assessment your child will be given a revision booklet containing assessment information, a revision checklist and resources, this will work in conjunction with revision homeworks set by class teachers.

 - Encourage your child to start early with their revision and to check with their teachers if there are areas of the topic they need some extra support in.